-There are many non-formal communication methods and we all use them to communicate and connect with others.
+There are many non-formal ways of communicating that we all use to communicate with others.
+It isn’t simply what we say, write or sign.

-At Sense, we use a total communication approach that finds the right combination of communication methods for each person we support.
-We spend time with, and understand, each individual's unique means of communication.
-By doing this we can find meaningful ways of interaction and support every person to connect.
+At Sense, we use a total communication approach which means that we find the right combination of communication methods for each person we support.
+We spend time with, and get to know, each individual's unique means of communication so that we can find meaningful ways for them to interact and connect with others.

-There are a range of non-formal techniques and approaches that people use to receive information and express feelings, wants and choices.
+There are a range of non-formal ways that people use to receive information and express their feelings, wants and choices.

 Some people with complex disabilities, including many individuals who are congenitally deafblind or have additional learning disabilities, will use non-verbal forms of communication.
 These can include:

 Watch Annie playing and how she makes it clear what she likes and wants to do!